A Study of Commonsense Reasoning over Visual Object Properties: Experimental Setup

-\textbf{Evaluation Metrics.} Following established count-based VQA benchmarks~\citep{trott2018interpretablecountingvisualquestion,acharya2018tallyqaansweringcomplexcounting}, we report multiple evaluation metrics.
+\textbf{Evaluation Metrics.} Following established count-based VQA benchmarks~\cite{trott2018interpretablecountingvisualquestion,acharya2018tallyqaansweringcomplexcounting}, we report multiple evaluation metrics for \first.
 Our primary measure is micro \textit{accuracy (Acc)}.
-We report \textit{macro accuracy}, where we average the accuracy scores for different counts, ranging from 0 to 10.
+We report \textit{macro accuracy}, which averages the accuracy scores across different counts, ranging from 0 to 10.
 We also report \textit{Root-Mean-Squared Error (RMSE)} to quantify the typical deviation between predicted and ground-truth counts.
 To diagnose model bias, we include \textit{mean error}, which reveals bias towards over- or under-counting.
-Furthermore, \textit{off-by-N} accuracy (cumulative accuracy by tolerance) indicates the proximity of predictions to the correct count.
+Furthermore, \textit{off-by-N} accuracy (cumulative accuracy by tolerance) indicates the proximity of the predictions to the correct count.
+We also report accuracy per count difference for \second, expecting an increase in accuracy for larger differences.

+\textbf{Uncertainty Analysis.} We conduct an uncertainty analysis to investigate the models' confidence in their predictions, and to understand the degree to which such scores distinguish correct answers from incorrect ones on \second.
+Following recent conventions~\cite{wang2026vlm, huang2025visual}, we first assign labels to all predictions: \texttt{0} if correct, and \texttt{1} otherwise.
+Then, we compute an uncertainty score from the model’s predicted probability scores using several uncertainty estimators, which are detailed below.
+We then use these estimators to rank predictions in ascending order, i.e., with predictions with high model confidence first.
+To assess uncertainty calibration, we finally evaluate this ranking using AUROC, treating incorrect predictions as the positive class with label \texttt{1}, to indicate that higher uncertainty should correspond to a higher probability of error.

+The included uncertainty estimators jointly provide a computationally efficient uncertainty quantification: (i) maximum sequence probability (MSP) extends softmax probabilities to the autoregressive setting, (ii) perplexity (PPL) is defined as the exponentiated average negative log-likelihood of the sequence, and (iii) mean token entropy (MTE) captures the dispersion across the entire token distribution rather than only the generated tokens.
+Estimates of metrics were used where necessary, e.g., for black-box GPT models~\cite{shelmanovvashurin2025}.